History Of Beards

 At some point during the 15th century, European males began to shave their heads as a matter of course.
 In fact, in the early 17th century, Russia's Peter the Great ordered all males to entirely shave off their beards before introducing a beard tax-which members of the public were permitted to enforce openly!

-Members of the upper class and the aristocracy were no longer permitted to wear beards, which marked a significant departure from traditional custom.
+Members of the upper class and the aristocracy were no longer permitted to wear beards, which marked a significant departure from traditional customs.
 In their place, clean-shaven faces replaced beards.
-Many believe that only the impoverished have beards and that those who do have facial hair are commonly considered sloppy and unclean in general.
+Many used to believe that only the impoverished have beards and that those who do have facial hair are commonly considered sloppy and unclean in general.
 Slowly but steadily, the popularity of beards grew once again, only to wane once more in the first decades of the twentieth century.

 Although not just beard oil was popular in ancient times, there were many other products as well.
 When it came to beard colouring, the Assyrians used black, the Persians used orange, and the most powerful Egyptians used colours ranging from copper red to deep brown to make their beards stand out.